-Note: To create and apply an OPC Classic Enforcer rule, the OPC Classic Enforcer LSM needs to be licensed for activation in your Tofino SA.
-Without a license for the LSM, you can create trial Enforcer rules in the MTL Tofino Configurator; however, you will be unable to load them into the Tofino SA ☐ Open the General settings page for the Tofino SA you are configuring.
-Check that the "Firewall LSM" and "OPC Classic Enforcer LSM" options are selected in the Loadable Security Modules list. ☐ Open the Firewall settings page and click " Create Rule". ☐ Work through the New Firewall Rule Wizard to define a firewall rule with the following settings: ☐ On the Rule Type page, select "Standard rule".
-Click "Next". ☐ On the Assets page, create a firewall rule between two assets.
+- Open the General settings page for the Tofino SA you are configuring.
+Check that the "Firewall LSM" and "OPC Classic Enforcer LSM" options are selected in the Loadable Security Modules list. - Open the Firewall settings page and click "Create Rule". - Work through the New Firewall Rule Wizard to define a firewall rule with the following settings: - On the Rule Type page, select "Standard rule".
+Click "Next". - On the Assets page, create a firewall rule between two assets.
 Set the direction to Bidirectional to allow OPC callbacks from servers.
-Click "Next". ☐ On the Protocol page, expand the "Common Industrial" folder and select "OPC Classic".
+Click "Next". - On the Protocol page, expand the "Common Industrial" folder and select "OPC Classic".
 In the Permission section, select "Enforcer".

-Note: If you select "Allow" or "Deny" as the permission setting, the Tofino SA will allow or block the OPC traffic between the two assets accordingly without reference to the OPC Enforcer. □Click "Finish".
-The MTL Tofino Configurator creates the Enforcer firewall rule and adds it to the table.
-Configure the firewall settings in the Rule
+If you select "Allow" or "Deny" as the permission setting, the Tofino SA will allow or block the OPC traffic between the two assets accordingly without reference to the OPC Enforcer.

-Details section at the bottom of the page.
+• Click "Finish".
+The Eaton Tofino Configurator creates the Enforcer firewall rule and adds it to the table.
+Configure the firewall settings in the Rule Details section at the bottom of the page.